 Also be mindful of background lighting.
 If you are sitting in front of a window, you may be completely darkened by the light coming through the window.
-Your overhead light also might need to be turned off or dimmed as well.
+Your overhead light and ceiling fan might need to be turned off, as well.

-• We love to see you
+o We love to see you